google-deepmind/mujoco/doc/APIreference/functions.rst

 height field format.
 Model and resource files in the VFS can also be constructed programmatically (say using a Python library that writes to memory).
 Once all desired files are in the VFS, the user can call :ref:`mj_loadModel` or :ref:`mj_loadXML` with a pointer to the VFS.
-When this pointer is not NULL, the loaders will first check the VFS for any file they are about to load, and only access the disk if the file is not found in the VFS.
-The file names stored in the VFS have their name and extension but the path information is stripped; this can be bypassed however by using a custom path symbol in the file names, say "mydir_myfile.xml".
+When this pointer is not NULL, the loaders will first check the VFS for any files they are about to load, and only access the disk if the file is not found in the VFS.

-The entire VFS is contained in the data structure :ref:`mjVFS`.
-All utility functions for maintaining the VFS operate on this data structure.
-The common usage pattern is to first clear it with mj_defaultVFS, then add disk files to it with mj_addFileVFS (which allocates memory buffers and loads the file content in memory), then call mj_loadXML or mj_loadModel, and then clear everything with mj_deleteVFS.
+The VFS must first be allocated using :ref:`mj_defaultVFS` and must be freed with :ref:`mj_deleteVFS`.

 .. _mj_defaultVFS: